Civil claim for damages

 There are different prescribed categories of “victim” and different types of benefits and entitlements that can be claimed.
 For example, a person who has experienced family violence can seek compensation for expenses, and also special financial assistance for pain and suffering.

 This is a complicated area and it is important to obtain legal advice.
+(See Assistance for victims of crime.)

 Under section 85B of the Sentencing Act 1991 (Vic), it is possible to obtain an order for compensation against the perpetrator in a state court if they are convicted of a criminal offence.
 You should seek legal advice about this course of action.